Skip to content

 9 / 10

-Skoda Octavia driving
+2025 Skoda Octavia vRS hatch front driving hero

-The Skoda Octavia is a brilliant all-rounder – it’s immensely practical, well equipped and inexpensive to run.
+The Skoda Octavia is a brilliant all-rounder – it’s immensely practical, well-equipped and inexpensive to run.

 What we like: